avikde/koduino/Ghost.md

 Just once per actuator module, the encoder absolute encoder zeros need to be calibrated.

-The motor zeros are hard-coded for now.
+* The motor zeros are hard-coded for now.
 To do this, look at the "Setting motor zero" section of the [motor controller library docs](http://avikde.me/koduino/html/group___motor_controller.html).
+* [CAD file for leg zeroing jig](../GhostMinitaurLegZeroJig.STL) -- 3D print this to help zero the motors

 #### 2.3.3 Driving motors with setOpenLoop and setPosition